10+ Ecommerce Email Templates & 20 Examples to Drive More Sales

 Example for ecommerce emails from DODOcase

-Here’s another eye-catching special offer.
+Here’s another great example of an eye-catching special offer.
 DODOcase encourages visitors to return to their ecommerce site and make a purchase with a special seasonal discount.

 Seasonal offers are tied to specific periods of the year.
 They work super well because they build excitement around a certain season or event.
 These offers also help drive customer purchases because they’re time sensitive.